-Students can choose to pursue Communication Design, or a specialisation in Visual Merchandising or Visual Branding and Identity after completing Year 1.
+Students taking the Visual Communication programme can choose one of three tracks – continue with Visual Communication, or choose a specialisation in Visual Merchandising or in Visual Branding and Identity.

-Communication Design educates and trains students for the communication needs of industry and society.
-It emphasises the conception, creation, planning and execution of visual solutions to complex problems in modern society.
-Students learn to combine skills in visual processes, illustration, graphic design, typography and digital design to create innovative visual ideas that inform, interpret, instruct or persuade the intended user across the spectrum of application.
+Students pursuing Visual Communication studies will learn about the communication needs of industry and society.
+This track emphasises the conceptualisation, creation, planning and execution of visual solutions to complex problems.
+Students learn to combine skills in visual processes, illustration, graphic design, typography and digital design to create innovative visual ideas that inform, interpret, instruct and persuade the intended user.

 Visual Branding and Identity

 The Visual Branding and Identity specialisation aims to train students who are able to use design elements to create associations with the company, its products and services, and its philosophy, values and culture.
 The specialisation integrates graphic design knowledge and skills with a strong understanding of branding, marketing and business strategy.
 The students will have the ability to implement strategy using the design skills to create compelling brand experiences.